tpokalch/RT/README.md

 1. Install X11 and XShm exttension appropriate for your MacOS version.
 2. Install minilibx form (here)[https://github.com/gcamerli/minilibx] (instructions for instalation available)
 3. You will definetely have to change -L /Library/Developer/CommandLineTools/usr/lib/ -lmlx to the location on libmlx.a on your computer as well as -L/opt/X11/lib -lX11 to the location of libX11.dylib on your computer.
-4. Make or make re
+4. Make or make re.